-None of the 2,831 mortgage loans subject to a Limited Compliance Review, which we conducted as part of our post-purchase QC reviews, was determined to be ineligible to be sold to us based solely on the results of such Limited Compliance Review.
+Two of the mortgage loans subject to a Limited Compliance Review, which we conducted as part of our postpurchase QC reviews, were determined to be ineligible to be sold to us based on the results of such Limited Compliance Review.
+One mortgage loan was otherwise eligible for the Loan Group 1 and the other was otherwise eligible for Loan Group 2.
+Both mortgage loans were subject to repurchase requests and neither was included in the Reference Pool